 There’s no denying that this is a truly magical city, and you’ll find there’s no shortage of things to do in Venice as you stroll along ancient, cobbled streets and cruise along the historic waterways.
-From floating along the Grand Canal in a gondola to exploring Saint Mark’s Basilica, city breaks to Venice have something to offer all tastes.
+From floating along the Grand Canal in a gondola to exploring St Mark’s Basilica, holidays to Venice have something to offer all tastes.

 Places to go